-Clarion Partners has been a leading real estate investment manager for more than 39 years, using the judgment of our experienced professionals as well as our proprietary research to design real estate investment solutions that create value and have the potential to deliver superior returns.
-We are distinguished by a performance- driven approach, long-term organisational stability, and a mandate of accountability to our clients.
+Clarion Partners has been a leading real estate investment manager for more than 40 years, using the judgment of our experienced professionals as well as our proprietary research to design real estate investment solutions that create value and have the potential to deliver superior returns.
+We are distinguished by a performance-driven approach, long-term organisational stability, and a mandate of accountability to our clients.

-With $63bn in total assets under management for more than 500 institutional investors around the world, Clarion offers a broad range of equity and debt strategies across the risk/return spectrum – from core/core-plus to value-add/opportunistic.
-The firm, which is headquartered in New York, has nearly 300 employees and maintains a presence in strategic markets across the United States and in Europe.
-Our strength lies in a well-established network of experienced professionals who bring deep knowledge of local markets to every investment decision.
+With $81.4bn in total assets under management for more than 500 institutional investors around the world, Clarion offers a broad range of equity and debt strategies across the risk/return spectrum – from core/core-plus to value-add/opportunistic.
+The firm, which is head- quartered in New York, has over 300 employees and maintains a presence in strategic markets across the United States and in Europe.
+Our strength lies in a well-established network of experienced professionals who bring a deep knowledge of local markets to every investment decision.

 Investment principles & strategy